 Compared to the Islabikes CNOC 16 (no longer available in the US) and the woom 3, the Frog 48 did have a more aggressive body position for our 5-year-old tester in 5T clothes, even with the handlebars set at their highest position.
 While it didn’t bother him in the slightest, really timid riders may be more comfortable on a more upright bike.

 With a gain ratio of 3.5, the Frog is also properly geared for beginning to intermediate riders – not too low and not too high.
 The mid-range gain ratio allows the pedals to start moving with minimal effort, while still allowing the rider to gain desirable speeds without excessive pedal spinning.

 The Frog’s straight crank arms help to maintain a low Q-factor (width between pedals) to allow for maximum leverage on the pedals.
 Additionally, the bottom bracket is set lower to the ground, which not only helps the rider get maximum leverage with every pedal stroke but lowers the center-of-gravity of the bike for better balance.
-More in-depth explanations of the importance of a low bottom bracket and a narrow Q-factor can be found in our article Kids Bikes: How to Choose.
+More in-depth explanations of the importance of a low bottom bracket and a narrow Q-factor can be found in our article about how to choose the best kids bike.

 The Frog 48 is a great bike that comes with many options, but it does come at a price.
 With its two sets of tires and options mud flaps, we do believe it is one of the best bikes available for young riders who ride mainly on pavement as well as those who ride longer distances.